House of Hermanitas de los Pobres

 The House of the Little Sisters of the Poor (Spanish: Asilo de Hermanitas de los Pobres), also known as Mi Casa, is a residence for elderly people in the Salamanca district of Madrid, Spain.
 It is run by the Little Sisters of the Poor, who also run a similarly named facility in the Chamberi district.

 The building was designed by Ricardo Garcia Guereta, and has neo-mudejar features.
-It has been protected by heritage listing, Bien de Interés Cultural, since 1996.